abethelmy/hello_world/README.md

 # hello_world
-Just a test instance for getting aquainted
+# Just a test instance for getting aquainted
+# How do I follow up on this